espruino/EspruinoDocs/tutorials/Bangle.js Getting Started.md

 The supplied charge cable connects to a USB port to charge Bangle.js (there is no data connection, it is power only).

-You must connect the cable the right way around: With Bangle.js facing away from you (so you're looking at the shiny back) and the `CE Rohs` text the right way up, the USB cable should exit from the **left** side of the watch.
+You must connect the cable the right way around or it won't work: With Bangle.js facing away from you (so you're looking at the shiny back) and the `CE Rohs` text the right way up, the USB cable should exit from the **left** side of the watch.

-**Note:** the cable is magnetic and the wires are connected to USB power.
-Do not leave your cable plugged in or it might attract itself to the nearest magnetic (probably conductive) object and short out.
+**The cable is magnetic and the wires are connected directly to USB power.** Do not leave your cable plugged in or it might attract itself to the nearest magnetic (probably conductive) object and short out.